PulseWaves/Specification/specification.rst

   This number is 0 when the waveform is sampled with a single segment (on a particular channel).
 If the waveform is sampled with m different segments this number is between 0 and m-1.

 Sample Units:
-  The temporal unit of spacing between subsequent samples in attoseconds (1e-18 secs).
-Example values might be 500,000,000, 1,000,000,000, 2,000,000,000 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.
+  Specifies the temporal unit of spacing between subsequent samples in nanoseconds (1e-9 seconds) .
+Example values might be 0.5, 1.0, 2.0 and so on, representing digitizer frequencies of 2 GHz, 1 GHz and 500 MHz respectively.

 Digitizer Gain:
   The gain and offset are used to convert the raw digitized value to an absolute digitizer voltage using the formula:  VOLTS = OFFSET + GAIN \* Raw_Waveform_Amplitude.